Marcus-Gustafsson/AutoFileSort/README.md

    and press **Enter**.
 3. **Copy the .exe** from the `dist/` folder and paste it into the **Startup** folder.

-AutoSort will now launch automatically when Windows starts.
+AutoFileSort will now launch automatically when Windows starts.